Nuitka/Nuitka-website/site/doc/download.rst

 .. note::

-   Do this this the python binary, you want to be compiled against.
+   Do this with the python binary, you want to be compiled against.

 *********
  Sources